Vincenzo1301/design-patterns/README.md

 Please ensure your contributions align with the project's purpose and follow good coding practices.

+Feel free to create a issue, if something is wrong in your opinion.
+I'll check it out!

 ### License
 This project is licensed under the MIT License.
 Feel free to use the code provided in this repository for personal or commercial purposes.